IBM-Cloud/vpc-migration-tools/README.md

 ## Data Migration ##
 There are many tools available to migrate data from the source to the target machine.
-The script provided here is using an open source utility rsync with the some default commands.
+The script provided here is using an open source utility rsync with the some default commands.</br>
 [rysnc script](data-migration/)

 ## Image Conversion ##
 If you are looking to move away from other hypervisor, then image needs to be in qcow2.
-This scripts helps convert guest images from Vmware in vdmk format to qcow2.
+This scripts helps convert guest images from Vmware in vdmk format to qcow2. </br>
 [image conversion](image-conversion)

 ## Suggestion/Issues ##